 How you handle those is ultimately up to you and will depend on your brand’s values.

 If you find a certain person is being blatantly hostile, you can ban them.
-It’s a last resort but sometimes necessary.
+It’s the last resort but sometimes necessary.
 You, your staff, as well as your customers do not deserve that type of language or behavior.
 If you rectify it by noting what happened and what you did to resolve it can help later.
 See our list below to the various review websites and their removal policies.

 Step 9.
 Will A Phone Call Help?

 If the review is so damaging, like a hotel review about a room having bed bugs, experts would say that you should call the person, if you can, rectify the situation offline and ask that the review remove the posting.
 Doing this by phone lends a personal touch and shows the level of customer service you believe in.
 If they refuse to answer or it fails to get resolved.
 You can note this in your comment back on the review.